Please scroll to the bottom of this page for check-in instructions, details about parking and transportation, and other important information.

 Cornell's North Campus:

-All rooms are in climate-controlled buildings with the exception of Mary Donlon Hall.
+All rooms are in climate-controlled buildings with the exception of Mary Donlon Hall and High Rise 5.
 Rooms in Court-Kay-Bauer Halls and Mews Hall are clustered with shared bathrooms.
 Mary Donlon Hall offers corridor-style rooms with shared bathrooms.
-Townhouses come with two double-occupancy rooms, a shared bathroom, living area and kitchen.
+Ecology House double rooms with private bathrooms.
+High Rise 5 offers six bed suites with en suite bathrooms.
+Townhouse Apartments have two double-occupancy rooms, a shared bathroom, living area, and kitchen.

 Ithaca College Campus: